 Me: Yes.
 But there are lots of mommies who choose to stay home with their kids and they make that their job - and they need the daddies to help, Gomer!
 It's actually a very hard job, Adolpha!

 Adolpha: Yes, I know.
 That's why I don't want that job.

 Gomer: Adolpha, that will be your job if your husband says so.

 Adolpha: Then I won't have a husband.
 I'll just have boys who want to marry me, but I won't want to marry them.

 Me: Hey now, that's a long way off.
 We don't need to decide all of this right now.
 Who wants to listen to Adele?

 (And we drove the rest of the way in silence listening to "Rolling in the Deep" on a loop with me over-analyzing my conversation with a 5 year old femi-Nazi and a 7 year old Ward Cleaver.
 As Adele sang her little broken heart out all I could think was, Shit, shit, shit.
 How did this happen?
 We've been so focused on making Adolpha strong and independent, we've made her to no longer want children!
 And Gomer!
 Who the hell knows?
 Good thing this is all the Hubs' department.
 I blame him - after all, he should be ruling our house.)

 Find me on Facebook, Twitter and Subscribe via E-mail.

-Don't miss my upcoming book!
+Don't miss my books!